fsmaiorano/nestjs-forum/README.md

 ## About

 This is a simple project that simulates a forum system.
-It is built with NodeJS.
+It is built with NestJS.

 ## Architecture
-Clean architecture - Work in progress
+Clean architecture is used to separate the application into layers.
+The layers are as follows: application, domain, and infrastructure.
+The application layer contains use-cases and all core implementations.
+The domain layer contains the business logic and models.
+The infrastructure layer contains the database context and migrations.

+The implementation between the Api and the rest of the application is built with CQRS (Command and Query Responsibility Segregation), a pattern that separates read and update operations for a data store.

 ## Technologies Used
+- NestJS
 - NodeJS
 - Typescript
+- Postgres
+- Prisma
+- Docker
+- Vitest
+- Supertest
+- JWT
+- Bcrypt

 ## How to run